andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 ---

-## 4. Key Principles and Naming Conventions
+## 4. Key Principles of Packaging and Naming Conventions

 ### 1) Packages Should Never Depend on Sub-Packages